SlashOS/desktop/README.md

 2.  **Build:** Run `mkarchiso` as above.
 3.  **Test:** Boot the ISO in a VM or on real hardware.
 4.  **Iterate:** Repeat until perfect.

+## 🚀 GitHub Actions

+This repository includes automated workflows to build the SlashOS ISO using GitHub Actions:

+- **Build ISO**: Automatically builds the ISO monthly on the 1st of each month, or can be triggered manually via the "Actions" tab in GitHub.
+Creates a full release.
+- **Build ISO Preview**: Automatically builds the ISO daily, or can be triggered manually.
+Creates a prerelease for testing latest changes.
+- Both workflows use an Arch Linux container to run `mkarchiso`, ensuring a clean and reproducible build environment.
+- Upon successful build, they create a new GitHub release (or prerelease) with the ISO file attached, tagged with the version extracted from the ISO name.

+This ensures the latest version of SlashOS is always available as a release, without any costs, with daily previews for ongoing development.

 ## 🤝 Contributing